 "This is the best choice for elder care and estate planning!
 Well established and transparent in services and quality of staff is superb.
+Does free informational dinner programs in a variety of locations.
 Has built in updates for consumer, this is a firm that you stay with for life.
 Highly rated.
 Go now for your peace of mind." - K.D.

 "Mr. Ettinger has worked with my family for over a decade and has provided excellent advice on numerous issues relating to trust and elder law.
-He is extremely knowledgeable and responsive.
+He is extremely knowledgable and responsive.
 I highly recommend him." - B.A.

-Plan online at trustlaw.com
+Plan Online at trustlaw.com

-- Read informative articles
+- "Ask the Lawyer"

 - Schedule a free consultation

+- Free public seminar schedule

 - Subscribe to weekly Elder Elert

 - · Online library and resource center

-- · Watch an estate planning seminar
+- · Online video estate planning seminar

-ALBANY • BROOKLYN • FISHKILL
+ALBANY • BOHEMIA • FISHKILL

-SARATOGA SPRINGS • WHITE PLAINS

-MELVILLE • MIDDLETOWN • NEW CITY

-HUNTINGTON • ISLANDIA • LAKE SUCCESS
+HUNTINGTON • LAKE SUCCESS • MELVILLE

+MIDDLETOWN • NYACK • RHINEBECK

+ROCKVILLE CENTRE • SARATOGA SPRINGS

-RHINEBECK • ROCKVILLE CENTRE • STATEN ISLAND
+SMITHTOWN • STATEN ISLAND • WHITE PLAINS